SaumyaG1999/Poems-classification/README.md

 ## File Description
    There is a jupyteer notebook available which will help you to guide through the above questions
 ## Results
-   With the help of label encoder and TfidfVectorizer, features were easily extracted and were able to classify the data.
+   With the help of label encoder and TfidfVectorizer, features were easily extracted and was able to classify the data.
    Used Random forest classifier and naive-bayes classifier to classify the data .

 ## Acknowledgements